marrink-lab/MDVoxelSegmentation/README.rst

 Features
 --------
-* v0.9 is a beta build and visualization should be checked by eye.
+* v0.9 is a beta build and segmentation should be checked by eye.
 High throughput is not adviced yet.
 Exmple input files for CG lipid systems are supplied.
 They can be easily adapted to your system by quickly following the steps in the instructions.
 * Voxel based neighbour clustering under cubic periodic boudaries
 * Fast contour clustering
 * Compatible with most MD file formats due to its tight link to MDAnalysis
 * Consistent clustering over time on trajectories of any size
+* Compatible with VMD using standard visualization files
 * Membrane leaflet recognition of lipids of most topologies
     - Bilayers
     - Vesicles